 Background

 IAS 19 prescribes employers’ accounting and disclosure requirements for their employee benefits other than share-based payments, which are accounted for in accordance with IFRS 2 Share-based Payment.
-On 16 June 2011, the IASB published an amended IAS 19.
-That amended standard is applicable for annual accounting periods beginning on or after 1 January 2013, with early adoption permitted.
+On 16 June 2011, the IASB published a revised IAS 19.
+As of the date of publication of this ISAP, the IASB has amended the revised IAS 19 twice:

+A narrow-scope amendment entitled Defined Benefit Plans: Employee Contributions, published in November 2013.

+An amendment entitled Discount Rate: Regional Market Issues, included in Annual Improvements to IFRSs 2012–2014 Cycle, published [month] 2014.

 A key principle of IAS 19 is that it generally requires the cost of providing employee benefits to be recognized in the period in which the employee performs services, rather than when the benefit is paid.

 Categorization of Employee Benefit Plans